Weldex — an authentic decorative finish for vintage homes

 “Weldtex panels let you arrange horizontal or vertical stripes: checkerboard, diamond, and even herringbone patterns.
 You’ll discover countless decorating schemes!” (from Life Magazine ad, circa 1957)

 Edge view of 3/4″ solid stock walnut showing the depth of the Weldtex pattern.

 Edge view of 3/8″ plywood, these are available in 23 7/8″ x 96″ sheets.

 Here’s a sample of 1×6 tongue and groove clear “A” grade redwood with the Weldtex texture milled into the face.
 We also added a V-groove at each joint to match the existing pattern a customer in Tulsa, OK has.
 The same material can be milled without the V-groove for a more continuous look.
 We can also mill this out of clear western red cedar, or pine for an interior application, like a wainscot installation.

 - Read this history of Weldtex in a paper written by Mary Ottoson, M.S.
 Historic Preservation at the School of the Art Institute of Chicago.

 I can think of about a hundred ways you could use Weldtex — from building furniture, to using it as siding or wall treatments.
 Heck, I bet it would even look good in a tiki bar.
 It is so exciting to have this vintage material with such an interesting history available to buy again.

-Mega thanks to readers Marty and Flip for sharing their photos and source for Weldtex with us and to Archive.org for making this great vintage brochure available to the public.
+Mega thanks to readers Marty and Flip for sharing their photos and tipping us to this interesting product!